George Paton (American football executive)

 George Paton (/ˈpeɪtən/ PAY---tən; born May 5, 1970) is an American professional football executive who is the general manager of the Denver Broncos of the National Football League (NFL).
 Paton previously served as the assistant general manager and vice president of player personnel for the Minnesota Vikings and served with the Vikings in various executive roles for 14 seasons.
 Paton began his NFL career as a scout for the Chicago Bears before serving as the director of pro personnel for the Miami Dolphins from 2001 to 2006 and joining the Vikings in 2007.
 Before his career as an executive, Paton played college football at UCLA and later professionally in the Austrian Football League and Italian Football League.

-Early years
+Early life

-A native of La Cañada Flintridge, California, Paton played quarterback at Loyola High School (Los Angeles), and was a four-year letter winner at defensive back for the UCLA Bruins from 1988 to 1991, being a part of a pair of Bruin bowl teams.
+A native of La Cañada Flintridge, California, Paton played quarterback at Loyola High School (Los Angeles), and was a four-year letter winner at safety for the UCLA Bruins from 1988 to 1991, being a part of a pair of Bruin bowl teams.
 While at UCLA, Paton earned a bachelor's degree in history.

 Europe

 In 1992, Paton played in the Italian Football League.
 In 1993, Paton played in the Austrian Football League with the Vienna Vikings.
-The team reached the semi-finals of the league playoffs.
+The team reached the semifinals of the league playoffs.